50054-cdpa/notes/fp_scala.md

 Like `map`, `flatMap` applies its parameter function  to every element in the list.
 Unlike `map`, `flatMap` expects the parameter function produces a list, thus it will join all the sub-lists into one list.

-With `map` and `flatMap` we could define complex list transformation operation like the following.
+With `map` and `flatMap`, we can define complex list transformation operations like the following:

 ```scala
 def listProd[A,B](la:List[A], lb:List[B]):List[(A,B)] =